awsdocs/aws-doc-sdk-examples/workflows/cloudwatch_logs_large_query/README.md

 A lot of logs are needed to make a robust example.
 If you happen to have a log group with over 10,000 logs at the ready, great!
 If not, there are two resources that can help:

-### Prerequisites

-If you need to, [install or update the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ### Resources

 1. [make-log-files.sh](./resources/make-log-files.sh) will create 50,000 logs and divide them among 5 files of 10,000 logs each (the maximum for each call to 'PutLogEvents').
 Two timestamps will output to the console.
 These timestamps can be used to configure the query. **Five minutes of logs, starting at the time of execution, will be created.
 Wait at least five minutes after running this script before attempting to query.**